aldavigdis/dockpress/readme.md

 version `wp-config.php` for use in Dockpress, as DockPress takes care of configuring the WordPress installation.
 (I.e. keep your own `wp-config.php` for development purposes, but add it to your `.gitignore` file.)

+Furthermore, DockPress runs WP-CLI as root.
+If you have a WordPress installation running and use `FORCE_WP_CONFIG`, the WP Core, themes, plugins, drop-ins etc. will be run by root, which is the most priveleged user account on the system.

 ### New Relic PHP Agent installation